akuhara/HypoTremorMCMC/docs/station_file.md

 | --------- | ----------- | ------- | ------- | --------------------------- | ---------------------------------------- | ---------------------------------------- |
 |           | station name| X in km | Y in km | Z in km (positive downward) | Sensitivity of 1st component (m/s/count) | Sensitivity of 2nd component (m/s/count) |

+Typically, the locations of stations are specified using geographical coordinates, such as latitude and longitude.
+However, this package requires station locations to be expressed in the X-Y-Z coordinate system.
+If station locations are provided in geographical coordinates, they can be converted to the X-Y-Z coordinate system using the appropriate transformations, such as the GMT command `mapproject`.